aaaasmile/Solitario/README.md

 # Solitario versione 2.0

-This is the a Solitaire game with 40 italian Briscola cards and the Tarock Piemontese with 56 cards.
+This is the Solitaire game with 40 italian Briscola cards and the Tarock Piemontese with 56 cards.
-The original game and source of inspiration is the [Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)).
+The original game and source of inspiration is the game [Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)).
-This is an SDL2 project developed on Linux Ubuntu.
+This is an SDL2 project developed on Linux Ubuntu and Windows.
 This is also ported to Windows using MSys2.

 ## Supported Deck